Azeotrope: Positive azeotropes

+Negative azeotropes

-In general, a negative azeotrope boils at a higher temperature than any other ratio of its constituents.
+A solution that shows large negative deviation from Raoult's law forms a maximum boiling azeotrope at a specific composition.
+Nitric acid and water is an example of this class of azeotrope.
+This azeotrope has an approximate composition of 68% nitric acid and 32% water by mass, with a boiling point of 393.5 K. In general, a negative azeotrope boils at a higher temperature than any other ratio of its constituents.
 Negative azeotropes are also called maximum boiling mixtures or pressure minimum azeotropes.
 An example of a negative azeotrope is hydrochloric acid at a concentration of 20.2% and 79.8% water (by mass).
-Hydrogen chloride boils at −84 °C and water at 100 °C, but the azeotrope boils at 110 °C, which is higher than either of its constituents.
-The maximum temperature at which any hydrochloric acid solution can boil is 110 °C. Other examples:
+Hydrogen chloride boils at −85 °C and water at 100 °C, but the azeotrope boils at 110 °C, which is higher than either of its constituents.
+The maximum boiling point of any hydrochloric acid solution is 110 °C. Other examples: